richafnu/Viva/Viva/glint/setup/program-summary-communications.md

 ### Customize email content

-Use this email [customization guidance](email-content-customization.md) to add custom text to your Glint survey emails.
+Use this email [customization guidance](email-content-customization.md) to add custom text to your Viva Glint survey emails.

 ## Notifications when survey results are available

 The results notification email is a one-time notification to let users know that survey results are available.
-The email sends to users in roles with **live** reporting access 24-hours before the email to all others (including phased access).
+The email sends to users in roles with **live** reporting access 24 hours before the email to all others (including phased access).

 > [!IMPORTANT]
 > For all users to receive a results notification, ensure that all roles are granted access (phased or live) in the **Reporting** section of the survey program before the survey closes.